HurricaneJames/rex/README.md

 Fixing Browserify/React-Rails
 =============================
-Problem, `require('react')` is necessary if we want to use JEST.
+Problem, `require('react')` is necessary if we want to use Jest.
 The solution so far gives `require()`, but not `require('react')`.
 So, how to get this crucial last requirement.
 Presently, the only workable solution is to ignore the react.js asset provided by react-rails and use the Node version instead.

 1. Replace `//= require react` with `require('react')` in component.js